 Join the guests of Lord and Lady Bearsted for a weekend in the country and discover more about the life of a 1930s millionaire

-The Picture Gallery is also fully open following the replacement of the roof light, so after a year in storage your favourite old masters are back on display - and some are displaying their fascinating backs.
+The Picture Gallery is fully open following replacement of the roof light.
+Your favourite Old Masters are back on display - but some are displaying their fascinating backs.

-The panel behind a painting is itself a canvas on which is written a coded history, waiting to be interpreted.
-Owners' marks, gallery labels, conservators' notes all help to navigate through the fascinating life of the art work.
+The panel behind a painting carries gallery labels, owners' marks and conservation notes: all help you to navigate through the fascinating life of the art work.

 Exhibition opens 18 April